 - A. All applicants interested in applying for CHFA financing shall submit a Preliminary Application, which may be found on CHFA's website.
 The purpose of the Preliminary Application is to guide discussion at the mandatory Pre-Application Conference in which developers are provided with staff feedback that they can use to submit application packages that are more likely to meet applicable program requirements and scoring criteria (if any).
 It is important to note that the Preliminary Application review is, by its very nature, based on early and often incomplete knowledge of the project and therefore, staff feedback provides information only and does not limit the scope or outcome of any subsequent final application review and its outcome, ranking or final score, as applicable.
 Staff feedback, both written and verbal, is non-binding on the future review by staff and the Board of Directors. - B. CHFA requires a Pre-Application Conference between CHFA, Connecticut Department of Housing (DOH) (if necessary) and any member(s) of the development team who wishes to participate.
-The intention of this meeting is to discuss the overall structuring of the financing, including but not limited to existing CHFA and/or DOH debt, prepayment, waivers, statutory requirements, etc. The submitted Preliminary Application serves to guide the discussion.
-Pre-Application Conferences will be scheduled upon submission of the Preliminary Application. - C. CHFA will assign an Underwriter to work with the development team from Preliminary Application through the life of the development.
+The intention of this meeting is to discuss the overall scope and structuring of the development, including but not limited to financing sources, existing CHFA and/or DOH debt, prepayment, waivers, statutory requirements, resident engagement and relocation, etc. The submitted Preliminary Application serves to guide the discussion.
+Pre-Application Conferences will be scheduled upon submission of the Preliminary Application.